junxit/us-congress-bills-117/bill.md

     >   - **(1)** It shall be unlawful for a person to import, sell, manufacture, transfer, or possess, in or affecting interstate or foreign commerce, a large capacity ammunition feeding device.
     >   - **(2)** Paragraph (1) shall not apply to the possession of any large capacity ammunition feeding device otherwise lawfully possessed on or before the date of enactment of the Assault Weapons Ban of 2022.
     >   - **(3)** Paragraph (1) shall not apply to—
-    >     - **(A)** the importation for, manufacture for, sale to, transfer to, or possession by the United States or a department or agency of the United States or a State or a department, agency, or political subdivision of a State, or a sale or transfer to or possession by a qualified law enforcement officer employed by the United States or a department or agency of the United States or a State or a department, agency, or political subdivision of a State for purposes of law enforcement (whether on or off duty), or a sale or transfer to or possession by a campus law enforcement officer for purposes of law enforcement (whether on or off duty);
+    >     - **(A)** the importation for, manufacture for, sale to, transfer to, or possession by—
+    >       - **(i)** the United States, or a department or agency of the United States; or
+    >       - **(ii)** a State, or a department, agency, or political subdivision of a State;
+    >     - **(B)** the sale to, transfer to, or possession by a qualified law enforcement officer employed by—
+    >       - **(i)** the United States, or a department or agency of the United States; or
+    >       - **(ii)** a State, or a department, agency, or political subdivision of a State,
+    >     - **(C)** the sale to, transfer to, or possession by a campus law enforcement officer for purposes of law enforcement (whether on or off duty);
-    >     - **(B)** the importation for, or sale or transfer to a licensee under title I of the Atomic Energy Act of 1954 for purposes of establishing and maintaining an on-site physical protection system and security organization required by Federal law, or possession by an employee or contractor of such licensee on-site for such purposes or off-site for purposes of licensee-authorized training or transportation of nuclear materials;
+    >     - **(D)** the importation for, or sale or transfer to a licensee under title I of the Atomic Energy Act of 1954 for purposes of establishing and maintaining an on-site physical protection system and security organization required by Federal law, or possession by an employee or contractor of such licensee on-site for such purposes or off-site for purposes of licensee-authorized training or transportation of nuclear materials;
-    >     - **(C)** the possession, by an individual who is retired in good standing from service with a law enforcement agency and is not otherwise prohibited from receiving ammunition, of a large capacity ammunition feeding device—
+    >     - **(E)** the possession, by an individual who is retired in good standing from service with a law enforcement agency and is not otherwise prohibited from receiving ammunition, of a large capacity ammunition feeding device—
     >       - **(i)** sold or transferred to the individual by the agency upon such retirement; or
     >       - **(ii)** that the individual purchased, or otherwise obtained, for official use before such retirement; or
-    >     - **(D)** the importation, sale, manufacture, transfer, or possession of any large capacity ammunition feeding device by a licensed manufacturer or licensed importer for the purposes of testing or experimentation authorized by the Attorney General.
+    >     - **(F)** the importation, sale, manufacture, transfer, or possession of any large capacity ammunition feeding device by a licensed manufacturer or licensed importer for the purposes of testing or experimentation authorized by the Attorney General.
-    >   - **(4)** For purposes of paragraph (3)(A), the term campus law enforcement officer means an individual who is—
+    >   - **(4)** For purposes of paragraph (4)(C), the term campus law enforcement officer means an individual who is—
     >     - **(A)** employed by a private institution of higher education that is eligible for funding under title IV of the Higher Education Act of 1965 (20 U.S.C.
 1070 et seq.);
     >     - **(B)** responsible for the prevention or investigation of crime involving injury to persons or property, including apprehension or detention of persons for such crimes;
     >     - **(C)** authorized by Federal, State, or local law to carry a firearm, execute search warrants, and make arrests; and